tterb/tterb.github.io/_posts/2017-04-10-jekyll-website-performance.md

   <p class="h-note" style="margin-bottom:3em">In an effort not to repeat the information in the articles listed below, I'll only share findings that weren't explicitly discussed in any of the following resources.</p>

 ### Optimize your own images
   As with most websites, when I first launched the new design, the biggest hindrance to my websites loading speed was the size of the images on my page.
-Though, after observing the disappointing quality of the *"optimized"* images provided by PageSpeed Insights, I instead elected to use **[GIMP]** to manually decrease and compress my images to preserve the image quality until PageSpeeds requirements were satisfied.
+Though, after observing the disappointing quality of the *&ldquo;optimized&rdquo;* images provided by PageSpeed Insights, I instead elected to use **[GIMP]** to manually decrease and compress my images to preserve the image quality until PageSpeeds requirements were satisfied.
-  I would highly recommend doing the same, particularly for images that are featured in multiple places throughout your website.
+  I would highly recommend doing the same, particularly for images that are featured in various places throughout your website.

 <hr>